Asymptotically Optimal Knockoff Statistics via the Masked Likelihood Ratio: Simulations

 \subsection{Gaussian linear models}

-In this section, we assume $\by \mid \bX \sim \mcN(\bX \beta, I_n)$ for sparse $\beta$.
-We draw $\bX \sim \mcN(0, \Sigma)$ for two choices of $\Sigma$: by default, we take $\Sigma$ to correspond to a highly correlated nonstationary AR(1) process, inspired by real design matrices in genetic studies.
-However, we also analyze a setting where $\Sigma$ is $80\%$ sparse with $20\%$ of its entries drawn to be nonzero uniformly at random, in accordance with an ErdosRenyi (ER) procedure, so in this setting $\bX$ does not exhibit local dependencies.
-We also compute both ``SDP" and ``MVR" knockoffs \citep{mrcknock2022, mxknockoffs2018} to show that MLR statistics perform well in both cases.
-Please see Appendix \ref{appendix::simdetails} for specific simulation details.
+In this section, we sample $\bigY \mid \bX \sim \mcN(\bX \beta, I_n)$ for sparse $\beta$.
+We draw $X \simiid \mcN(0, \Sigma)$ for two choices of $\Sigma$.
+By default, $\Sigma$ corresponds to a highly correlated nonstationary AR(1) process, inspired by real genetic design matrices.
+However, we also analyze an ``ErdosRenyi" covariance matrix where $\Sigma$ is $80\%$ sparse with the nonzero entries drawn uniformly at random.
+We compute both ``SDP" and ``MVR" knockoffs \citep{mxknockoffs2018, mrcknock2022} to show that MLR statistics perform well in both cases.
+See Appendix \ref{appendix::simdetails} for further simulation details.

-We compare four types of feature statistics.
-First, we compute MLR statistics using the identity basis functions as specified in Section \ref{subsec::computation}---as this is our default choice, and in plots, ``MLR" refers to this version of MLR statistics.
-Second, we compute the ``gold-standard" LCD and LSM statistics as described in Section \ref{subsec::badlasso}.
-Lastly, we compute the oracle MLR statistics---note that for fixed-X knockoffs, the oracle MLR statistics are equivalent to ``knockoff$\star$" procedure from \cite{whiteout2021}, which is a provable finite-sample upper-bound on the power of \textit{any} knockoff feature statistic.
-Figure \ref{fig::linear_model} shows the results while varying $n$ in both a low-dimensional setting (using fixed-X knockoffs) and high-dimensional setting (using MX knockoffs).
-It shows that MLR statistics are substantially more powerful than the lasso-based statistics and, in the fixed-X case, MLR statistics almost perfectly match the power of the oracle procedure.
-Indeed, this result holds even for the ``ErdosRenyi" covariance matrix, where $\bX$ exhibits strong non-local dependencies (in contrast to the theoretical assumptions in Theorem \ref{thm::avgopt}).
-Furthermore, Figure \ref{fig::comptime} shows that MLR statistics are quite efficient, often faster than computing a cross-validated lasso in the model-X case, and comparable to the cost of computing knockoffs in the fixed-X case.
+We compare four feature statistics.
+First, we compute MLR statistics using the default Bayesian model from Section \ref{subsec::computation}---in plots, ``MLR" refers to this version of MLR statistics.
+Second, we compute LCD and LSM statistics as described in Section \ref{subsec::hiv_motiv}.
+Lastly, we compute the oracle MLR statistics which have full knowledge of the true value of $\beta$.
+Figure \ref{fig::linear_model} shows the results while varying $n$ in low dimensions (using FX knockoffs) and high dimensions (using MX knockoffs).
+It shows that MLR statistics are substantially more powerful than the lasso-based statistics and, in the FX case, MLR statistics almost perfectly match the power of the oracle.
+Indeed, this result holds even for the ``ErdosRenyi" covariance matrix, where $\bX$ exhibits strong non-local dependencies (in contrast to Assumption \ref{assump::localdep}).
+Furthermore, Figure \ref{fig::comptime} shows that MLR statistics are computationally efficient, often faster than a cross-validated lasso and comparable to the cost of computing FX knockoffs.